KygoSkyrus/skychat/NOTES.md

 - scroll down is not working

 # NOTE : connection are only made when user sends someone a text
+- ALWAYS in your app add how the app works,,
+- in this one , on any corner show the feature your provide , like security, functionalities etc

 # Todo
+- when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
+- add a search icon next to user serch input
 - encrypt messages/passwords
 - add vc
 - user can search other users by therir username and send them msgs